Crisis and Emergency Preparedness

 Students Requiring Medication

-Parents/guardians of students who require medication are asked to make sure that the school has an appropriate amount of medication on hand.
+Parents/guardians of students requiring medication are asked to ensure the school has an appropriate amount of medication.
 The appropriate amount should be based on advice from the student’s physician.

-Should a crisis/emergency occur while students are in the process of being transported to or from school, school bus drivers will contact the Transportation Department for instructions.
-If necessary, parents/guardians will be informed of the parent/guardian-student alternate shelter location via the school messaging system.
+Should a crisis/emergency occur while students are transported to or from school, school bus drivers will contact the Transportation Department for instructions.
+Parents/guardians will be informed of the parent/guardian-student alternate shelter location via the school messaging system if necessary.
 Reunification of students and parents will occur at the alternate shelter.
-Parents/guardians will be required to produce valid identification to pick up their children.
+Parents/guardians must produce valid identification to pick up their children.

 Tornado Alerts

-The school division’s “Crisis Management Plan” provides detailed instruction to schools on what actions to take when a tornado watch, or warning is issued.
+The school division’s “Crisis Management Plan” provides detailed instruction to schools on what actions to take when a tornado watch or warning is issued.
 All schools and administrative offices have a weather radio to receive immediate notification when these alerts are issued.
-When a tornado warning is issued, all students and staff will move to the school’s designated “safe zones,” be prepared to give the “drop and tuck” command and stay in safe zones until the tornado warning advisory is lifted.
+When a tornado warning is issued, all students and staff will move to the school’s designated “safe zones,” be prepared to give the “drop and tuck” command, and stay in safe zones until the warning advisory is lifted.
 Everyone on buses located on school property will move inside the building.
-Buses traveling on nearby roads are to proceed to the nearest school to seek shelter, in coordination with the Transportation dispatcher.
+Buses traveling on nearby roads are to proceed to the nearest school to seek shelter in coordination with the Transportation dispatcher.

 Earthquake Response Actions